ntlinh16/FMKe/README.md

   fmke:local
 ```

-Or you can put these environment variables in a file `env.list`
+Or you can put these environment variables in a file `env.list`.
+Then, run a docker with the env file:
 ```
 docker run --env-file env.list --name <container_name> fmke:local
 ```

 An example of the `env.list` can be found [here](https://github.com/ntlinh16/FMKe/blob/master/env.list).

+You can check out [Set environment variables](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) for more information on passing environment variables to a Docker container.

 [1]: https://syncfree.lip6.fr/
 [2]: https://antidotedb.eu